open-telemetry/oteps/text/0265-event-vision.md

 ### API

 OpenTelemetry should have an Event API.
-This will help to promote the distinction between events and traditional logs, and encourage the use of events over traditional logs.
+This will help to promote the distinction between events and generic logs, and encourage the use of events over generic logs.

-### Interoperability with traditional logs
+### Interoperability with generic logging libraries

-It should be possible to send events from the Event API to a traditional logging library (e.g. Log4j).
+It should be possible to send events from the Event API to a generic logging library (e.g. Log4j).
 This allows users to integrate events from the Event API into an existing (non-OpenTelemetry) log stream.

-Note: If a user chooses to send events from the Event API to a traditional logging library, and they have also chosen to send the logs from their traditional logging library to the OpenTelemetry Logging SDK, then they should avoid sending events from the Event API directly to the OpenTelemetry Logging SDK since that would lead to duplicate capture of events that were sent from the Event API.
+Note: If a user chooses to send events from the Event API to a generic logging library, and they have also chosen to send the logs from their generic logging library to the OpenTelemetry Logging SDK, then they should avoid sending events from the Event API directly to the OpenTelemetry Logging SDK since that would lead to duplicate capture of events that were sent from the Event API.